Last updated February 2016

 1) neuropathic pain (pain that can be pinpointed) - which is caused by nerve tissue damage

-2) nociceptive pain (pain that has no apparent cause) – which is pain that occurs outside the nervous system
+2) nociceptive pain (pain that has no apparent cause) - which is pain that occurs outside the nervous system, but is soft tissue related (like ligament strain, muscle strain etc.

 An example of low back pain that can be pinpointed is an injury during heavy lifting.